 Recommended reading: How can smart bracelets help you lose weight fast and safe

 But first… Do you need a smartwatch or a fitness tracker?

 Before discussing the features let’s mention the difference between them which will help you become familiar.

 A fitness tracker can track calories, steps, heart rate, and other health data.
-Smartwatches not only can track these stats but also receive smart notification for texts and alerts.
-However, some of them feature text/phone notification and even quick replies.
+Smartwatches not only can track these stats but also receive smart notifications for texts and alerts.
+However, some of them feature text/phone alerts and even quick replies.

 On the other hand, a smartwatch can track your phone calls, emails, and notifications.
 It still tracks your health with a smartwatch but not as many aspects of your health as a fitness tracker.

 They are called hybrids smartwatches.
 The Samsung Gear S2 (View this awesome product I found on Amazon) is a smartwatch that has a built-in S-Health app that tracks your steps, your heart rate, and even has an inactivity alert.

 Is your health a priority?
 Users with high blood pressure, obesity, or other illnesses can benefit from a fitness tracker by monitoring blood pressure, stress level, and heart rate.